Crane (machine): Harbour usage

 According to the "present state of knowledge" unknown in antiquity, stationary harbor cranes are considered a new development of the Middle Ages.
 The typical harbor crane was a pivoting structure equipped with double treadwheels.
 These cranes were placed docksides for the loading and unloading of cargo where they replaced or complemented older lifting methods like see-saws, winches and yards.

 Two different types of harbor cranes can be identified with a varying geographical distribution: While gantry cranes, which pivoted on a central vertical axle, were commonly found at the Flemish and Dutch coastside, German sea and inland harbors typically featured tower cranes where the windlass and treadwheels were situated in a solid tower with only jib arm and roof rotating.
 Dockside cranes were not adopted in the Mediterranean region and the highly developed Italian ports where authorities continued to rely on the more labor-intensive method of unloading goods by ramps beyond the Middle Ages.

 Unlike construction cranes where the work speed was determined by the relatively slow progress of the masons, harbor cranes usually featured double treadwheels to speed up loading.
 The two treadwheels whose diameter is estimated to be 4 m or larger were attached to each side of the axle and rotated together.
 Their capacity was 2–3 tons, which apparently corresponded to the customary size of marine cargo.
 Today, according to one survey, fifteen treadwheel harbor cranes from pre-industrial times are still extant throughout Europe.
 Some harbour cranes were specialised at mounting masts to newly built sailing ships, such as in Gdańsk, Cologne and Bremen.
 Beside these stationary cranes, floating cranes, which could be flexibly deployed in the whole port basin came into use by the 14th century.

+A sheer hulk (or shear hulk) was used in shipbuilding and repair as a floating crane in the days of sailing ships, primarily to place the lower masts of a ship under construction or repair.
+Booms known as sheers were attached to the base of a hulk's lower masts or beam, supported from the top of those masts.
+Blocks and tackle were then used in such tasks as placing or removing the lower masts of the vessel under construction or repair.
+These lower masts were the largest and most massive single timbers aboard a ship, and erecting them without the assistance of either a sheer hulk or land-based masting sheer was extremely difficult.

+The concept of sheer hulks originated with the Royal Navy in the 1690s, and persisted in Britain until the early nineteenth century.
+Most sheer hulks were decommissioned warships; Chatham, built in 1694, was the first of only three purpose-built vessels.
+There were at least six sheer hulks in service in Britain at any time throughout the 1700s.
+The concept spread to France in the 1740s with the commissioning of a sheer hulk at the port of Rochefort.